Shopping in Bangkok: 15 Best Things to Buy And Where to Buy Them

 Bangkok is the best place to stock up on essential Thai spices for your favourite Thai dishes.
 Whether it’s Tom Yum, or Tom Kha Gai, or Thai barbecue, you will have all you need neatly packed and ready to use.
 Thai spice kits are very useful if you suddenly crave for Thai food.

 15. Thai Tea mix

-Thai milk tea, also called cha yen, is a creamy iced tea drink that is famous in Thailand.
+Thai milk tea also called cha yen, is a creamy iced tea drink that is famous in Thailand.
 Nothing beats the summer heat with a tall glass of milky goodness.
-Thai milk tea is mixture of Thai tea with its signature orangey color and vanilla-like taste, condensed milk, evaporated milk and ice.
+Thai milk tea is a mixture of Thai tea with its signature orange-y colour and vanilla-like taste, condensed milk, evaporated milk and ice.
 Making it from scratch won’t be difficult if you have the original Thai tea on stock.
-It comes in this traditional red and white tin container, labeled Number One Brand.
-It is readily available in most shopping centers and supermarkets.
+It comes in this traditional red and white tin container, labelled Number One Brand.
+It is readily available in most shopping centres and supermarkets.

-- Sampaeng Market – Yaowarat (Chinatown); Opening Hours: Daily, 9am – 6pm
+- Sampaeng Market – Address: Yaowarat (Chinatown); Opening Hours: Daily, 9am – 6pm

 - Shopping malls such as Siam Paragon, CentralWorld, Terminal 21, Platinum Fashion Mall, Siam Center, Pantip Plaza, Siam Discovery, Central Embassy Shopping Mall, EmQuartier.
 Take note that these malls also have designer brands on hand, if you are looking for some luxury shopping.